everpress-co/mailster-sendgrid/README.md

 ## Changelog

+### 2.1.1

+fixed: warning on PHP >8.1

 ### 2.1

 - fixed: issue with invalid data type with WP 5.5

 ### 2.0.2

 - fixed: issue with Mailster 2.3.16+ and reply_to headers

 ### 2.0.1

 - fixed: undefined reply_to email address

 ### 2.0

 - switch to SendGrid API v3 requires now an API Key
 - embedded images works now with the WEB API
 - several improvements

 ### 1.0.1

 - fixed: issue with slashes in content when using the WEB API

 ### 1.0

 - initial release

 ## Additional Info